-Medical Insurance Underwriter Career
+Medical Insurance Underwriter Career Guide

 Health insurance underwriters have a unique career path that typically starts with a bachelor's degree.
-However, unlike many other professions, they obtain most of their technical knowledge through on-the-job training and working closely with a senior underwriter.
+However, unlike many other professions, underwriters obtain most of their technical knowledge through on-the-job training and working closely with a senior underwriter.

 This career can be challenging because your analysis and decisions affect the profitability of your employer's business.
 At the same time, skilled underwriters are in higher demand because medical insurance is necessary for almost everyone, so more people apply for it than seek other forms of coverage.